7 Best Park and Garden Tours in Lisbon

 • Disadvantages of this option: does not include transportation to the castle.

-• How to get there: the easiest way up is using the Baixa and do Castelo elevators, which are included when purchasing the Lisbon Card.
-Buses and streetcars are also available.
+• How to get there: the easiest way up is to use the Baixa and Castelo elevators, which are included when you purchase the Lisboa Card.
+Buses and trams also go there.

 6. Hiking tour in the Monsanto Forest

-In addition to exploring its hiking trails, you can undertake bike rides or leisurely walks through the forest, which arose from a reforestation project.
-The park offers picnic areas, ping pong tables, gazebos and restaurants.
-You can even visit a palace, that of the Marquises of Fronteira, from the 17th century.
+In addition to exploring its hiking trails, you can go on bike rides or leisurely walks through the forest, which was created as part of a reforestation project.
+The park offers picnic areas, ping pong tables, viewpoints, and restaurants.
+You can even visit a 17th-century palace, the Palace of the Marquises of Fronteira.
 If you are traveling to Lisbon with children, you will be interested to know that there are special recreational areas for the little ones.

-This park can be reached in many ways, either by bus, cab or by hiring a private tuk tuk tour of Lisbon with a customized itinerary.
-Whether you want to take a leisurely walk or a more demanding hiking tour, this park offers many options to enjoy nature.
+There are many ways to get to this park, either by bus, taxi, or by hiring a private tuk tuk tour of Lisbon with a personalized itinerary.
+Whether you want to take a leisurely walk or a more demanding hiking tour, this park offers many options for enjoying nature.

 Book a private tuk tuk tour

-If your stay will be at least 5 days in Lisbon, you can embark on a full-day guided tour of the Ajuda National Palace and Queluz Palace, which offer beautiful gardens to explore, in addition to their incredible architecture.
+If you are staying in Lisbon for at least 5 days, you can take a full-day guided tour of the Ajuda National Palace and the Queluz Palace, which offer beautiful gardens to explore, as well as incredible architecture.

-These tours usually last 8 hours and can be done every day starting early in the morning.
-They are conducted in small groups with a professional guide who will enrich the tour with information and commentary about the palaces, their gardens and other sites of interest in Lisbon and Sintra, a town near Lisbon.
+These tours usually last 8 hours and can be taken every day, starting early in the morning.
+They are conducted in small groups with a professional guide who will enrich the tour with information and commentary on the palaces, their gardens, and other sites of interest in Lisbon and Sintra, a town near Lisbon.

-The tour usually starts at the Queluz Palace, a baroque style palace built in the mid-18th century.
-There you can visit the luxurious interior rooms, such as the King's Chamber and the Throne Room, as well as the French Baroque-style garden, consisting of mythological sculptures, tiles, water fountains, boxwood gardens and deciduous forests.
-Undoubtedly, this palace is one of the best things to see in Sintra.
+The tour usually begins at the Queluz Palace, a Baroque-style palace built in the mid-18th century.
+There you can visit the luxurious interior rooms, such as the King's Chamber and the Throne Room, as well as the French Baroque-style garden, featuring mythological sculptures, tiles, water fountains, boxwood gardens, and deciduous forests.
+This palace is undoubtedly one of the best things to see in Sintra.

-Then, the neoclassical National Palace of Ajuda is usually visited, which houses the oldest botanical garden in Lisbon, from the late eighteenth century.
-This baroque-style garden consists of small lakes, gardens of aromatic plants, an orchid greenhouse and mythological sculptures, among others.
-Some tours also include a visit to the Royal Treasure Museum located in this palace, where you can see jewels and valuable objects that belonged to the Portuguese royalty.
+Next, visitors usually visit the neoclassical Ajuda National Palace, which houses Lisbon's oldest botanical garden, dating from the late 18th century.
+This Baroque-style garden features small lakes, aromatic plant gardens, an orchid greenhouse, and mythological sculptures, among other things.
+Some tours also include a visit to the Royal Treasury Museum located in this palace, where you can see jewels and valuable objects that belonged to the Portuguese royalty.

-• Advantages of this option: you will visit two of the most beautiful palaces in Lisbon and its surroundings, the National Palace of Ajuda and the Palace of Queluz.
+• Advantages of this option: you will visit two of the most beautiful palaces in Lisbon and the surrounding area, the Ajuda National Palace and the Queluz Palace.

 Reviews from other travellers